 According to the Child Welfare League of America, there were 28,268 victims of abuse or neglect in Florida in 2020, a rate of 6.7 per 1,000 children.
 Of these children, 49% were neglected, 7% were physically abused, and 6% were sexually abused.

 Who is a mandated reporter according to FL state requirements?

 According to Florida state law, any person who knows, or has reasonable cause to suspect, that a child is abused, abandoned, or neglected by a parent, legal custodian, caregiver, or other person responsible for the child’s welfare is a mandatory reporter.

 Although every person has a responsibility to report suspected abuse or neglect, some occupations are specified in Florida law as required to do so.
 These occupations are considered “professionally mandatory reporters”.
 A professionally mandatory reporter of child abuse/neglect is required by Florida Statute to provide his or her name to the Abuse Hotline Counselor when reporting.
 A professionally mandatory reporter’s name is entered into the record of the report, but is held confidential.
-This chart (page 4) explains who is a professionally mandated reporter of child abuse and vulnerable adult abuse in Florida.
+This is a list of professionally mandated reporters of child abuse and vulnerable adult abuse in Florida.

 Press 1 to report suspected abuse, neglect or abandonment of a child

 Press 2 to report suspected abuse, neglect or exploitation of the elderly or a vulnerable adult

 Press 3 to verify the identity of a child protective investigator who recently visited you